zzzeeshannn/Data-Mininng-Project---Weka-and-Orange/README.md

 # Data-Mininng-Project---Weka-and-Orange
-Project Report for the experiments run on Bakery Data with tools like Weka and Orange
+Project Report for the experiments run on Bakary Data with tools like Weka and Orange